 If you have high blood pressure:

 - Your provider may ask you to keep track of your blood pressure at home.

 - You should lower it and control it with a healthy diet, exercise, and by taking medicines your provider prescribes.

 Talk to your provider about the risks of taking birth control pills.

 - Birth control pills can increase the chance of blood clots, which can lead to stroke.

 - Clots are more likely in women taking birth control pills who also smoke and who are older than 35.

-Your provider may suggest taking aspirin or another drug to help prevent blood clots from forming.
-DO NOT take aspirin without talking to your provider first.
+Your provider may suggest taking aspirin or another medicine to help prevent blood clots from forming.
+Do not take aspirin without talking to your provider first.

 Stroke - prevention; CVA - prevention; Cerebral vascular accident - prevention; TIA - prevention, Transient ischemic attack - prevention